 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-The project is generally located in the Portland State University (PSU) area and is bounded by SW Mill Street to the north, I-405 to the south and west, and SW Harbor Drive to the east.
+The project is generally located in the Portland State University (PSU) area and is bounded by SW Mill Street to the north, I-405 to the south, SW 16th Avenue to the west, and SW Harbor Drive to the east.
 The project also includes work on W Burnside and SW Columbia streets.

 Including the project description, map and schedule

 Check out current and previous communications about the project